Migdalo/writeups/2016-3ds-ctf/what_the_hex/README.md

 ![The correct flag file](./flag2365.jpg)

-Tesseract recognized the flag as folloes:
+Tesseract recognized the flag like this:
 ```
 3DS{u_5hOuIdv3_7ried_tesseract}
 ```